-Our doctors recommend screening for people based on their age and the number of years they’ve smoked.
+Our doctors recommend lung cancer screening for people based on their age and the number of years they’ve smoked.

-We also recommend smoking cessation counseling or referral for all current smokers.
+We also recommend smoking cessation counseling or referral for individuals who currently smoke.

 The results of a study released in 2010 called the National Lung Screening Trial (NLST) showed that CT screening of high-risk individuals reduced their risk of dying from lung cancer.
 Until then, no organization recommended routine screening for lung cancer.

 CT screening for lung cancer has only been studied in people at high risk of lung cancer — those with a long smoking history and who are 55 and older.
 For these individuals, the ten-year risk of developing lung cancer is greater than one in 100.
 For younger people and those with less smoking exposure, the risks are lower.

 In the NLST, deaths from lung cancer decreased by 20 percent in a high-risk population of heavy smokers who had one scan each year for three years.
 These were low-dose helical (also known as spiral) CT scans of the chest that use x-rays to obtain a multiple-image scan of the entire chest during a single breath hold.
 Trial patients had no history of cancer in the preceding five years.

 Individuals who are considering being screened for lung cancer with CT should know that the risks of the procedure have not been fully defined and that the benefit is relatively small.